Antiz96/Linux-Server/VMs/Arch-Linux_Server_Template.md

 - I use a different partition scheme for professional context (see [Partition scheme](https://github.com/Antiz96/Linux-Server/blob/main/VMs/Arch-Linux_Server_Template.md#partition-scheme)).
 - I use the `linux-lts` kernel (instead of the `linux` one).
+- I use `systemd-networkd` rather than `network-manager` (see [Setup Networking](#setup-networking).
-- I use a different list of "useful packages to install", more suited for servers (see [Install useful packages](https://github.com/Antiz96/Linux-Server/blob/main/VMs/Arch-Linux_Server_Template.md#install-useful-packages)).
+- I use a different list of "useful packages to install", more suited for servers (see [Install useful packages](#install-useful-packages)).
 - I do not create a regular user for my personal use during the install.
 Indeed, this will be handled by an ansible playbook.
-I do create an "ansible" user for that purpose afterward instead (see [Create and configure the ansible user](https://github.com/Antiz96/Linux-Server/blob/main/VMs/Arch-Linux_Server_Template.md#create-and-configure-the-ansible-user)).
+I do create an "ansible" user for that purpose afterward instead (see [Create and configure the ansible user](#create-and-configure-the-ansible-user)).

 **Remember to set a password for the root account during the installation process, otherwise you won't be able to log in to the server after reboot!**